-Most leaders would say that they want to create high-performing teams.
+Most leaders would say that they want to create high performing teams.
 Unfortunately, many don’t see that the way that they measure, track and report on their teams actually causes performance to suffer.
-Poorly chosen measurements can lead to negative and undesirable results.
+Poorly chosen measurements can lead to negative team performance and undesirable results.

 Wells Fargo hit the news in 2016 with stories about corporate fines, employees fired, and $1.4B in market capitalization being wiped out.
 All of this was because the company tracked and rewarded employees for opening new customer accounts.

 Though it seemed like an innocuous thing, the measures and focus on new account growth was in conflict with the best interest of the customers of the bank.